Coutts & Co Board

 Mark Lund joined Coutts as Non-Executive Director in 2015.

-Mark has almost 30 years' experience in the financial services sector and has operated at Director/CEO level for more than 15 years in both plc and private businesses in the UK and internationally.
+Mark has some 35 years' experience in the financial services sector and has operated at Director/CEO level for more than 25 years in both plc and private businesses in the UK and internationally.
 He is a former CEO of St James's Place plc and has also had a spell on secondment as the CEO of Virgin Direct.
 Prior to this he was a Director of Henderson Investors plc.

-In 2012, Mark was appointed by the Cabinet Office to chair the employee benefit trust of My CSP Ltd. He also sits on the main board of My CSP, which is responsible for administering pensions payments to more than 1.5 million UK public sector employees.
-In addition, Mark is the Vice Chairman at GB Snowsport, the national governing body for elite snowsports athletes; he is Vice Chairman of the Skipton Building Society and Chairman of Equiniti's regulated financial services businesses.
+In 2012, Mark was appointed by the Cabinet Office to chair the employee benefit trust of My CSP Ltd. He also chairs the main board of My CSP, which is responsible for administering pensions payments to more than 1.5 million UK public sector employees.
+In addition, Mark is the Deputy Chairman of the Skipton Building Society and Chairman of Equiniti's regulated financial services businesses.

 Mark has a Masters degree in Transport Economics from the University of Leeds.
 He is a Chartered Fellow of the Chartered Institute for Securities & Investment.
 Married with three children, he is a keen cyclist and skier.